GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Nienke arrived inside that reward system.
 By July and August, she was not merely another dance acquaintance.
 The record shows repeated outings, IKEA, lunch, prom, outdoor trips, gym, baseball, football, ice cream, and later travel.
 By September, the relationship had become intense enough that Ryan was narrating it to multiple friends.
 Nienke had a boyfriend, but Ryan understood the relationship as open without knowing the rules.
 He heard her complain about Maarten.
 He believed Maarten did not support her in ways Ryan did.
 He heard that Maarten would not dance, while Ryan knew dancing was something Nienke loved and found romantic.
 In light of the Lauren and Cara histories, Ryan's willingness to accept a partner-defined relationship structure, even one that constrained or displaced him, was not new.

+From one angle, September and October read as a solid, enjoyable friendship with unusually high contact and overlapping schedules.
+From another angle, they read as courtship-like friendship: Ryan acting with boyfriend-level effort while the relationship remained formally platonic.
+The hidden-contract possibility is that Ryan may have been investing as though sustained usefulness, loyalty, and emotional safety would eventually become romantic recognition, while Nienke may have been receiving those same behaviors as close friendship.

 Ryan did not simply imagine all ambiguity.
 He reported physical closeness: holding, wanting to be held, head on shoulder, touch, and behavior that would make observers think they were sexually involved.
 Olivia and Mackenzie reinforced his romantic reading.
 One friend offered the benign "European" explanation, but even that shows Ryan was asking others to decode the relationship.
 He was not confident; he was trying to understand what category Nienke belonged in.

 Olivia's later account intensifies this reading while remaining partly interpretive.
 She described Ryan as completely obsessed with Nienke, said the relationship looked like dating at baseline, suspected that Ryan and Nienke had been hooking up, and believed Nienke acted protective or territorial around him when other women from salsa/dance were involved.
 Olivia also reported that when Ryan returned her Christmas present in January, he was still discussing Nienke and remained defensive when Olivia said she disliked Nienke and found the situation suspicious.
 That account supports the possibility that Ryan still had hope regarding Nienke into January, although the exact nature of the relationship remained unresolved.